-If you were to look at the molecular structure of the both of them, you would see them as similar-they both consist of 30 hydrogen, 21 carbon and 2 oxygen atoms.
+If you were to look at the molecular structure of both of them, you would see them as similar-they both consist of 30 hydrogen, 21 carbon, and 2 oxygen atoms.
 It is the placement of these atoms that is responsible for the vastly different effects that it has on the body.

 CBD and THC are both what you call endocannabinoids.

-Endocannabinoids are the receptors that make up part of the human body’s endocannabinoid system (ECS).
-This is a one-of-a-kind system that is present in all mammals and links various bodily functions ranging from the endocrine system, the immune system, the cardiovascular system, the central nervous system and so on.
+Endocannabinoids are the receptors that makeup part of the human body’s endocannabinoid system (ECS).
+This is a one-of-a-kind system that is present in all mammals and links various bodily functions ranging from the endocrine system, the immune system, the cardiovascular system, the central nervous system, and so on.
 This is the system that is responsible for the regulation of several psychological functions and numerous diseases as well.

-This major regulatory system is responsible for cognition, mood, fertility, neuroprotection, sleep cycles, sensory perception among many others.
+This major regulatory system is responsible for cognition, mood, fertility, neuroprotection, sleep cycles, the sensory perception among many others.

 CBD and THC both interact with the ECS and exact their benefits via the system.
 But the effects are different.

 The Different Effects That CBD And THC Have On The Endocannabinoid System

 THC interacts with a particular endocannabinoid receptor, called the CB1 receptor.
 The effects of this interaction include psychoactive buzz, euphoria, and general feelings of bliss.
 Feelings of calmness and happiness are also the by-product of THC interacting with you.